arhimedoffs/gl_embedded_c_basecamp/README.md

 and compared with limits.
 Resulted comparing flags used for red LED blinking.

 TIM3 frequency is `100 Hz`.
 Averaging is done on `25` measumert points.
 PWM and limit update rate is `4 Hz`.

+## Training 05

+Use UART3 (_115200/8N1_) for communication with PC.
+Communication consists of:

+* Control 4 LED states with SWT keys.
+Each press toggle LED
+* Control 4 LED states with PC keys 1,3-5 according SWT numbers.
+Each press toggle LED
+* On each LED state change print message to UART
+* Every 5 second print temperature measured from external analog sensor

+### Technical description t05

+For UART transmission DMA mode is used.
+For receiving - interrupt mode.

+For temperature measument TIM3/DMA/ADC is used in same mode as in _training 04_, but without circular mode.
+Every 5 second (software timer based on Systick) main program start DMA and TIM3.
+When DMA full interrupt is called TIM3 is stopped and buffer ready flag is set.
+In main program all measurement averaged and converted to temperature.

+All text output to UART is done by `printf` function, for which `_write` is redefined.